shaunhyp57/everglades/docs/README.rst

 Installation
 ____________
-From the root Everglades directory, install the Everglades environment with:
+From the root Everglades directory, install the EVERGLADES environment with:
 ::
   pip install -e gym-everglades/